RaoNagaraj/es6/README.md

 # ES6
-A list of ES6 / Harmony / ES2015 features, tips, tools and resources.
-Standardization and implementation might take a while to reach the point where ECMAScript6 is widely adopted by developers, but it's **wise to adopt today what we'll see tomorrow**.
+A list of ES6 / Harmony / ES2015 features, tips, tools and resources — standardization and implementation might take a while to reach the point where ECMAScript6 is widely adopted by developers, but it's **wise to adopt today what we'll see tomorrow**.

 ## Table of Contents
 * [ECMA History](#history)